prasannareddychirra/google_coral/README.md

 $ echo 'export PATH="$PATH:$HOME/.local/bin"' >> ~/.bash_profile
 $ source ~/.bash_profile

+### Windows:

 $ python3 -m pip install --user mendel-development-tool
 $ echo "alias mdt='winpty mdt'" >> ~/.bash_profile
 $ source ~/.bash_profile

+###Connect to the Board's Shell via MDT
+For macOS 10.15 (Catalina) and later, USB-based MDT connections are not supported.
+Instead, MDT functions over the local network.

+    Connect the board to your computer using a USB-C cable to the board's "OTG" port.

+    On your host computer terminal, verify that MDT detects your board:
+$ mdt devices